christianh814/bekind/README.md

 # Config

-You can customize the setup by providing a Specific Config (under `~/.bekind/config.yaml` or by providing `--config` to a YAML file):
+You can customize the setup by providing a Specific Config (under `~/.bekind/config.yaml` or by providing `--config` to a YAML file)

+For example:

 * `domain`: Domain to use for any ingresses this tool will autocreate (assuming wildcard DNS)
 * `kindConfig`: A custom [kind config](https://kind.sigs.k8s.io/docs/user/configuration/).
 It's "garbage in/garbage out" currently